 We are keen gardeners and grow fruit, vegetables and nuts in our organic gardens.

 There are extensive native and edible gardens surrounding the 100-year old restored cottage.
 The craft studio is a more recent addition and we welcome visitors by arrangement.
-We offer garden and studio tours in addtion to our craft workshops.
+We offer garden and studio tours for groups interested in organic gardening and eco-crafts.

-Marion is an experienced NZ Registered Dietitian and offers part-time nutrition consultancy services and nutrition workshops or education sessions on request.
+Marion is a retired Dietitian and experienced cook and gardener.
+Nutrition workshops and education sessions are available on request.
 Nutrition Matters